 - He had become the best magician in the country when he was only seventeen.

-The Past Perfect Tense is often used in Reported or Indirect Speech.
-It is used in place of the verb tense in the direct speech.
+The Past Perfect Tense is often used in Indirect Speech in place of the verb tense in the direct speech.

 - Indirect speech: He said he had lost his puppy.
 (Past perfect tense)

-- Direct speech: She said, "I made the biggest birthday cake in town.
+- Direct speech: She said, "I have made the biggest birthday cake in town.
 (Simple past tense)